Gamemastertwig/project-0/README.md

-# CGEN - Character Generator by Brandon Locker
+# NPCGEN - NON-Player Character Generator by Brandon Locker

-PROJECT-0 (CGEN) is a CLI application which will assist a player in creating a role-playing character.
+PROJECT-0 (NPCGEN) is a CLI application which will assist a player in creating a non-player role-playing characters for use in table top RPGs.
+Currently following D20PFSRD rules found at https://www.d20pfsrd.com/classes/npc-classes/Non-player-characters/

 ## Plans

-- [ ] Get Character name from user and display back
+- [ ] Get NPC name from user and display back
+    [x] Get NPC name during runtime
+    [ ] Get NPC name from a flag
+    [ ] Get a random NPC name
-- [ ] Get Character class from user and compare against allowed classes, return approved class
+- [ ] Get NPC class from user and compare against allowed classes, return approved class [x] Get NPC class during runtime
+    [ ] Get NPC class from a flag
-- [ ] randomly generate starting main stat based on class chosen
+    [ ] Get a randon NPC class
+- [x] Generate Abilities (STR, DEX, CON, INT, WIS, CHA) based on class chosen [ ] Pull data from a "config" file
 - [ ] ... exspand as additional concepts are learned